|

 and Carol Lynch was just arriving.
 Wonderful friends and colleagues, all

+of them.
+The best of days in a stimulating environment.
 Well then, I got hired to represent behavior genetics in the neuroscience

 program at Florida State University.
 A good program but vastly different